NickLiffen/ghas-enablement/README.md

 10. **OPTIONAL**: If you are a GHES customer, then you will need to set the `GHES` env to `true` and then set `GHES_SERVER_BASE_URL` to the URL of your GHES instance.
 E.G `https://octodemo.com`.

+11. **OPTIONAL**: If you are planning to enable features on an Organization level using the `yarn run enableOrg` then you additionally have the option `ENABLE_ON=...,automatic` to set also `Automatically enable for new repositories` for each product.

-11. If you are enabling Code Scanning (CodeQL), check the `codeql-analysis.yml` file.
+12. If you are enabling Code Scanning (CodeQL), check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your repositories needs.

-12. Run `yarn install` or `npm install`, which will install the necessary dependencies.
+13. Run `yarn install` or `npm install`, which will install the necessary dependencies.

-13. Run `yarn run build` or `npm run build`, which will create the JavaScript bundle from TypeScript.
+14. Run `yarn run build` or `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?